MiShoppingList/MiShoppingList.github.io/README.md

 ### This is the official Mi Shopping List support website.
 - You can read the privacy policy here: [Privacy Policy](https://mishoppinglist.github.io/Privacy-Policy/).
+- You can also read our Terms and Conditions here:[Terms and Conditions]()
 - Contact me here as wel, at <mishoppinglist@outlook.com>.